 Forget about ginkgo.
 Although often referred to as a brain booster, research has shown that it doesn’t have any greater effect than placebo.
 There are herbs and essential oils that do help, though, and some of these are listed here.

-Please note that herbs and essential oils are medicinally active, and as with all medicines, not all of them are suitable for everyone, especially pregnant women.
+Please note that herbs and essential oils are medicinally active, and as with all medicines, not all of them are suitable for everyone, especially during pregnancy.
 Follow the links for more detail about contra-indications and usage, and never exceed the stated dose.

 Sage and Spanish Sage